-- "PV Powered Fan-Forced Roof Space Ventilators" are fan-forced roof space ventilators where all or a portion of the fan's electricity consumption is powered by photovoltaic (PV) cells that are directly connected to the ventilator. - "Rating Period" means the continuous 12-month period covered by the data used for a NABERS Rating. - "Recognised Energy Saving Activity" has the same meaning as it has in the Act. - "Regional Site" means a Site that has a regional network factor more than 1 according to Table A24. - "Regression Analysis" means a method to establish an energy model that determines a mathematical function for approximating the relationship between Energy Consumption and Independent Variables and / or Site Constants for the purposes of clause 7A of this Rule, and includes, but is not limited to, linear regression, and mixed models. - "Regulations" means regulations made for the purposes of Schedule 4A of the Act. - "Representativeness Test" means, for the purposes of clause 7A, a test that can be applied to the set of Site Constants across the Sample Sites to test whether they are distributed in a way that represents the expected distribution of those Site Constants across the Population. - "Residential Building" means a building or part of a building classified as a BCA Class 1, 2 or 4 building, and may include any Non-Habitable Building on the same site.

-- "Sample Site" means, for the purposes of clause 7A, a Site in the Population where measurements are taken for inclusion in a multiple Site model. - "Sampling Method" means the statistical method for conducting measurements at Sample Sites in a Population to estimate the Energy Savings of the entire Population for the purposes of clause 7A of this Rule. - "Scheme Administrator" has the same meaning as in the Act. - "Site" means the location of the End-User Equipment included in a Recognised Energy Saving Activity, as defined by: - (a) an Address; or - (b) a unique identifier, as specified for the relevant Implementation that identifies the affected End-User Equipment; or - (c) a method accepted by the Scheme Administrator. - "Site Assessment" means identification of Energy Savings that may be generated at a Site using Equation 16 with reference to activities identified in Schedule D and Schedule E. - "Site Constant" means a parameter that varies between Sites, does not vary over time under normal operating conditions, and affects the End-User Equipment's energy consumption for the purposes of clause 7A of this Rule.

-"Small Business Site" means a Site:
+"PV Powered Fan-Forced Roof Space Ventilators" are fan-forced roof space ventilators where all or a portion of the fan's electricity consumption is powered by photovoltaic (PV) cells that are directly connected to the ventilator.

+- "Rating Period" means the continuous 12-month period covered by the data used for a NABERS Rating. - "Recognised Energy Saving Activity" has the same meaning as it has in the Act. - "Regional Site" means a Site that has a regional network factor more than 1 according to Table A24. - "Regression Analysis" means a method to establish an energy model that determines a mathematical function for approximating the relationship between Energy Consumption and Independent Variables and / or Site Constants for the purposes of clause 7A of this Rule, and includes, but is not limited to, linear regression, and mixed models. - "Regulations" means regulations made for the purposes of Schedule 4A of the Act. - "Representativeness Test" means, for the purposes of clause 7A, a test that can be applied to the set of Site Constants across the Sample Sites to test whether they are distributed in a way that represents the expected distribution of those Site Constants across the Population. - "Residential Building" means a building or part of a building classified as a BCA Class 1, 2 or 4 building, and may include any Non-Habitable Building on the same site. - "Sample Site" means, for the purposes of clause 7A, a Site in the Population where measurements are taken for inclusion in a multiple Site model. - "Sampling Method" means the statistical method for conducting measurements at Sample Sites in a Population to estimate the Energy Savings of the entire Population for the purposes of clause 7A of this Rule. - "Scheme Administrator" has the same meaning as in the Act. - "Short Energy Models Method" means, for the purpose of clause 7A, the Non-Routine Adjustment method described in the PIAM&V Method Application Requirements for Non-Routine Events and Adjustments that is used to adjust for a temporary Non-Routine Event that is greater than 25% of the Measurement Period of choice, or to adjust for a permanent Non-Routine Event commencing after the first 25% of the Baseline Energy Model Measurement Period and before the last 25% of the Operating Energy Model Measurement Period. - "Site" means the location of the End-User Equipment included in a Recognised Energy Saving Activity, as defined by: - (a) an Address; or - (b) a unique identifier, as specified for the relevant Implementation that identifies the affected End-User Equipment; or - (c) a method accepted by the Scheme Administrator. - "Site Assessment" means identification of Energy Savings that may be generated at a Site using Equation 16 with reference to activities identified in Schedule D and Schedule E. - "Site Constant" means a parameter of a Site that does not vary over time under Normal Operating Conditions.
+A Site Constant affects energy consumption of End-User Equipment but is not an Independent Variable and is not used to derive a dependent variable. - "Small Business Site" means a Site: